mihadiv/library-management-sql/README.md

 ---

 ## 📄 Language Notice
-All project content is written in Romanian, based on academic requirements.
+The projects are written in Romanian, as required by the university coursework.